-The Zimbabwe Pavilion at the 60th International Art Exhibition, La Biennale di Venezia, marks Zimbabwe’s seventh participation.
+The Zimbabwe Pavilion at the 61th International Art Exhibition, La Biennale di Venezia, marks Zimbabwe’s eighth participation.

-The Zimbabwe Pavilion at the 60th International Art Exhibition, La Biennale di Venezia, marks Zimbabwe’s seventh participation.
+The Zimbabwe Pavilion at the 61st International Art Exhibition, La Biennale di Venezia, marks Zimbabwe’s eighth participation.

 The pavilion is commissioned by Raphael Chikukwa, Executive Director of the National Gallery of Zimbabwe & curated by Fadzai Veronica Muchemwa.